FabricMC/fabric-docs/versions/1.21.11/develop/class-tweakers/index.md

 By default, class tweaker will ignore entries referencing modification targets that cannot be found.
 To check if all the classes, fields and methods specified in the file are valid, run the `validateAccessWidener` Gradle task.

-Errors will point out any invalid entry, but they can be about which part of an entry is invalid.
+Errors will point out any invalid entry, but they can be unspecific about which part of an entry is invalid.